freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Automations
 ###########
-In Freedomotic automations are more powerful than simple timed turn on/off of objects.
-They can be created in nearly natural language (we are working on it) in the form ``if this happens then do that``.
+In Freedomotic automations are more powerful than simply turning objects on or off at predefined times or intervals.
+They can be created in nearly natural language in the form of ``if this happens then do that`` (this feature is still under development).

 Event Driven Automations
 ************************
-To create a new automation right click on the related object, switch to **Automations Tab** and start to write your command into the input box related to the trigger you desire for your command.
+To create a new automation right click on the related object, select the **Automations** tab and start to write the command into the input box related to the trigger desired for the command.

 For example:

-#. right click on a light
+#.
+Right click on a light.
-#. switch to **Automations** tab
+#.
+Select the **Automations** tab.
-#. type ``switch its power`` in the input box related to the trigger ``if XXX is clicked``.
+#.
+Type ``switch its power`` in the input box corresponding to the trigger ``if XXX is clicked``.
-#. click **OK**
+#.
+Click **OK**.

-Now the light turns on and off when you click it.
+The light will now turn on and off when it is clicked.

 Time Driven Automations
 ***********************
-For timed automations like ``every minute do that`` you will need a **Clock** object (if there isn't one on the map, add it by pressing F6 and double clicking on the **Clock** thing on the list on the left side of your screen).
+For timed automations such as ``Do something every minute``, a **Clock** object is needed.
+If one is not already on the map, add it by pressing F6 and double clicking on the **Clock** thing on the list on the left side of the screen.

-Then right click on your new object, switch to automations tab and create your automation the same way as the Event Driven Automations, just  explained above, for example ``Switch power for all lights every 5 seconds``.
+Right click on the new object, select the automations tab and create the automation in the same manner as the Event Driven Automations (explained above).
+For example: ``Switch power for all lights every 5 seconds``.

-Right click on the clock object and switch to **Automations Tab** or use the automations editor which lists all available triggers.
+Right click on the clock object and select the **Automations** tab, or use the automations editor, which lists all available triggers.
 Find the trigger ``every 5 seconds`` and link to it the command ``switch power for all lights``.